w3c/wai-wcag-supplemental/content/index.md

 ## {% include image.html src="eye.svg" alt="" class="mini" %} Low Vision Accessibility Guidance

-Guidance on how to better meet the needs of people with low vision will be added in 2022.
+Guidance on how to better meet the needs of people with low vision may be added in 2023.